differentpla-net/differentpla-net.github.io/_posts/2004-03-25-formatting-an-empegs-hard-disk-manually.md

 ## Creating directories on the music partition

 The empeg player software stores its database files in /empeg/var, which is usually a symlink to /drive0/var.
 If this directory doesn't exist, emplode will fail with a file not found error (0xC0041002).
-Both disks also need a <tt>fids</tt> directory, otherwise emplode won't see the extra space. <tt>/empeg/fids0</tt> is a symlink to <tt>/drive0/fids</tt> and <tt>/empeg/fids1</tt> is a symlink to <tt>/drive1/fids</tt>.
+Both disks also need a `fids` directory, otherwise emplode won't see the extra space. `/empeg/fids0` is a symlink to `/drive0/fids` and `/empeg/fids1` is a symlink to `/drive1/fids`.

 So, once you've formatted the partition, mount it somewhere (if you're using the empeg, `/drive1` is a good place):